-The undergraduate academic programs include: Associate Degree in Radiologic Technology, Bachelor of Science in Diagnostic Images, Post-Associate Certificate in Mammography, Magnetic Resonance, Computerized Tomography, and Diagnostic Medical Sonography.
+The undergraduate academic programs include: Associate Degree in Radiologic Technology, Bachelor in Sciences in Diagnostic Imaging, Post-Associate Degree Certificates in Mammography, Magnetic Resonance, Computerized Tomography, and Diagnostic Medical Sonography.

 Every Thursday, from 12:00 to 2:00 PM, the "UNIVERSAL HOUR" will be observed for extracurricular purposes.